CWALabs/SkyCMS/AWS/README.md

 - **S3**: Blob storage for media and files.
 - **ALB**: Exposes HTTP (80) and optional HTTPS (443) endpoints, supports host-based routing.
 - **Route 53 (optional)**: Automatically creates DNS records for your hostnames.
-- **Secure by default**: No public IPs on containers; security groups restrict ingress to ALB only.
+- **Secure by default**: Security groups restrict ingress to ALB only; EFS uses an Access Point; IAM/Secrets Manager for credentials.
+- **Networking built-in (optional)**: Create a new VPC with two public subnets for ALB/ECS/EFS, plus optional private subnets and a NAT Gateway for future databases.

 ## Key Parameters